-- Start with ourselves Examine own biases, blind spots, behaviors, so on -- Even if you are experiencing insidious trauma, there might be areas you unknowingly contribute. - Include a lens of "How might insidious trauma be a source/contributing source to what this individual is experiencing/exhibiting?" - Practice the best self-care we can Learn more, or be more intentional, about self-care, including ways to mitigate STS; Reach out for help, as safe to do so. - Learn more about the issue - Create awareness help others understand the issue and possible impacts. - Advocate for change if possible, search for partners who are already doing advocacy work, and team up for greater impact. - Consider your role in where the field/profession is going. - Incorporate into the work you are already doing e.g., part of a group, such as parent, neighborhood, business, so on; or you're part of a specific initiative, like trauma informed change or DEI/similar efforts. - Safety Think of insidious trauma's interplay with creating physical and psychological safety in Environment, Practice, and Policy home, business, neighborhood, system, field of work, agency, role(s), so on - Question What insidious trauma sources are present in our (fill in the blank)?
-What is the evidence based, based on? - o Role(s) presentations/trainings, administration, research, supervision, so on - Set up location, hours, costs, languages, honoring distrust of systems and system created biases against services - Accessibility physical set up, materials - o Pragmatics transportation, child-care - Culture self-care, supportive, interactions with colleagues
+- Start with ourselves Examine own biases, blind spots, behaviors, so on -- Even if you are experiencing insidious trauma, there might be areas you unknowingly contribute. - Include a lens of "How might insidious trauma be a source/contributing source to what this individual is experiencing/exhibiting?"
+Also, the personal application. - Practice the best self-care we can Learn more about self-care, including ways to mitigate STS; Be more intentional; Reach out for help, as safe to do so. - Learn more about the issue - Create awareness help others understand the issue, possible impacts, and things to do. - Advocate for change if possible, search for partners who are already doing advocacy work, and team up for greater impact. - \circ Consider your role in where the field/profession is going. - Incorporate into the work you are already doing e.g., part of a group, such as parent, neighborhood, business, so on; or you're part of a specific initiative, like trauma informed change or DEI/similar efforts. - Safety Think of insidious trauma's interplay with creating physical and psychological safety in Environment, Practice, and Policy home, business, neighborhood, system, field of work, agency, role(s), so on - Question What insidious trauma sources are present in our (fill in the blank)?
+What is the evidence based, based on? - Role(s) presentations/trainings, administration, research, supervision, so on - Set up location, hours, costs, languages, honoring distrust of systems and system created biases against receiving services - Accessibility physical set up, materials - Pragmatics transportation, child-care - Culture self-care, supportive, interactions with colleagues